48hour/Cell_segmentation_with_Unet/README.md

-We further compared it with the Meta SAM model.
+We further compared it with the Meta SAM model for 1000 images.
 The performance was marginally better.
 We compared run time and memory usage.

 SAM uses Vit structure, which requires a large capitalization compared to based_Unet.